nickcuenca/credential-vault-cli/README.md

 # 🔐 Credential Vault CLI Tool

 A secure, command-line password manager built in Python.
-Encrypts your credentials with AES-256 using a master password.
+Encrypts your credentials with AES-256 using a master password (with PBKDF2 salt).
 Everything is stored offline — no plaintext, no leaks.

 ---

 ## 💪 Features

+- **PBKDF2 + Salt Key Derivation** – Strengthens master password against brute force
 - **Master Password Encryption** – Your vault is protected using AES-256
 - **Add Credentials** – Store site, username, and password securely
 - **Retrieve Credentials** – Get your saved credentials using the `get` command